mushroom-matthew/fabric_defect_image_segmentation/README.md

 This script can take additional arguments which include save options for masks, logits, and csv reports for found defects.

 *Please note that only one model is currently supported.
 This model is known to be susceptible to false positives (in particular).
 Reducing the `--grain` input argument can help for those false positives related to edge effects of patch operations.
-On the other hand, another source of false positives seems related to illumination variations across samples.
+Another known source of false positives seems related to illumination variations across samples.
 A v2 model is being trained and will be added upon completion.*